-Laser Genesis is a popular skin rejuvenation treatment that can be used to breakup pigmented cells in the epidermis, while also preventing pigmentation from recurring post-treatment.
-If the hyperpigmentation is present in both the dermal and epidermal layer, Laser Genesis may need to be paired with additional treatments.
-Laser Genesis treatments are comfortable and patients are free to return to their normal activities directly after their appointment.
+Laser Genesis and Clear Silk are popular skin rejuvenation treatments that can be used to breakup pigmented cells in the epidermis, while also preventing pigmentation from recurring post-treatment.
+If the hyperpigmentation is present in both the dermal and epidermal layer, the laser treatment may need to be paired with additional treatments.
+Both the Laser Genesis and Clear Silk treatments are comfortable and patients are free to return to their normal activities directly after their appointment.

-Limelight is a powerful intense pulse light (IPL) system that is designed to improve skin tone and reduces the appearance of surface imperfections such as sun spots.
+Limelight is a powerful intense pulse light (IPL) as is broadband light (BBL) as both systems are designed to improve skin tone and reduces the appearance of surface imperfections such as sun spots.
 Treatments can easily be customised for different skin tones and are often described as mildly uncomfortable.
 However, a soothing gel can be used to reduce discomfort.
 The average treatment lasts about an hour and several sessions may be required to achieve the desired result.

 – Cosmeceutical Home Skincare